Reducing Allergens in Your Home

 Controlling Allergens in the Bedroom

-It’s most important to focus on the bedroom first, since the bedroom is where you spend up to one-third of your day, and it’s where you come into contact with the biggest allergen source—your bed!
+It is most important to focus on the bedroom first, since the bedroom is where you spend up to one-third of your day, and it is also where you come into contact with the biggest allergen source — your bed!
 What should be a clean and restful place is packed with up to 1 million dust mites that produce the allergens that cause your symptoms.
 Physicians recommend covering your bed in allergy encasings to find relief.

 Here are some frequently asked questions about encasings and what they do.